 Poor George feels like browsing your coolest friend’s closet, where everything is for sale.

-Where to Eat in Cold Spring, NY
+Best Places to Eat in

 Cold Spring Depot